 A tortoise's bony shell is covered with a layer of scutes (plates, shields, scales).
 These scutes do not correspond in size or shape to the bones below them.
 Scute attributes can be used to identify tortoises.

-I used the shell of an Angulate / Angulated tortoise (Chersina angulata) as my model for these illustrations.
-Just like a typical tortoise, the Angulate tortoise carapace has 5 vertebrals, 4 pairs of costals, 10-12 right and left marginals, 1 small nuchal, and a single undivided supracaudal scute.
+I used the shell of an angulate tortoise as my model for these illustrations.
+Just like a typical tortoise, the angulate tortoise carapace has 5 vertebrals, 4 pairs of costals, 10-12 right and left marginals, 1 small nuchal, and a single undivided supracaudal scute.

 However, the plastron of the angulate tortoise has a unique feature: a single, protruding gular scute (throat shield).
 This scute gives the species its popular name bowsprit tortoise.
 Bowsprit is the long pole in the front of a sailing ship.
 The angulate tortoise also has a pair of humerals, a pair of pectorals, a pair of abdominals, a pair of femorals, and a pair of anal scutes.